italia/daf-kylo/README.md

 brew install kubectl rpm make git
 ```

 In order to be able to build most of Docker images kylo code will be required (source and compiled).
-To get this run:

 #### Production

 ```
 make -f Makefile daf-kylo
 make -f Makefile build-kylo
 ```

 #### Test

 ```
 make -f Makefile.test daf-kylo make -f Makefile.test build-kylo
 ```

-This will use `Makefile` to download the code and compile it.
+These commands will use `Makefile` to download the code and compile it.

 ### Login to nexus repository

-`docker login nexus.daf.teamdigitale.it`
+Run `docker login nexus.daf.teamdigitale.it`.

 ### Build Docker images of the components

-Once this is completed build every image:
+Once this is completed build every image.

 #### Production

 ```
 make activemq
 make mysql